 Drama & Theatre

-Minimum of 5 A*-C grades I grade 5 (new grading structure) at GCSE or equivalent with English and maths.
-Grade B or equivalent in GCSE Drama is preferred.
+Minimum of 5 GCSEs at grade 5 or above or equivalent with English and maths.
+Grade 6 or equivalent in GCSE Drama is preferred.
 Students will be expected to perform to an audience as part of the assessment and must be willing to do so.
 Experience of acting and youth theatre is also an advantage.

 The course focuses on both the theoretical and practical side of Drama.